 For the various models there are only performance (number of I/O modules, thru-put, redundancy, capacity) differences and no security related differences.
-Security features, their behaviours, and the way they configured are the same in the 7x50 XRS/SR/ESS, 7705 SAR, and 7210 SAS routers and switches.
+Security features, their behaviours, and the way they configured are the same in the 7x50 IXR/SR, 7705 SAR, and 7210 SAS routers and switches.

-There is also the 5620 Service Aware Manager (SAM) which provides GUI management functions (e.g., provisioning) for 7x50 XRS/SR/ESS, 7705 SAR, and 7210 SAS devices.
-The 5620 SAM is defined outside the TOE boundary.
-Additionally, the Console Command Line Interface (CLI) (which provides administrators with backside services) is defined to be outside the TOE boundary.
-The 5620 SAM includes the Element Manager (SAM-E), Provisioning (SAM-P), and Assurance (SAM-A) modules.
+There is also the Network Services Platform (NSP) Release 20.6 or later which provides GUI management functions (e.g., provisioning) for 7x50 IXR/SR, 7705 SAR, and 7210 SAS devices.
+The NSP is defined outside the TOE boundary.
+Additionally, the local Console used to interface with the Command Line Interface (CLI) (which provides administrators with backside services) is defined to be outside the TOE boundary.

-In the deployed configuration of the TOE in its intended environment, the primary means of administering the TOE during normal operations will be via local/remote Console/CLI access.
+In the deployed configuration of the TOE in its intended environment, the primary means of administering the TOE during normal operations will be via the CLI accessed using the local Console or SSH.